Optimal heteroskedasticity testing in nonparametric regression: Introduction

-Though \cite{dette_consistent_2002} improves upon the earlier work \cite{dette_testing_1998}, many of the unresolved questions remain unresolved.
-There is still no optimality guarantee and nothing is known in the low-smoothness case when \(\alpha\) or \(\beta\) is below \(\frac{1}{2}\).
+Though Dette \cite{dette_consistent_2002} improves upon the earlier work of Dette and Munk \cite{dette_testing_1998}, many of the unresolved questions remain unresolved.
+There is still no optimality guarantee and still nothing is known when no smoothness is assumed or even when \(\alpha\) or \(\beta\) is below \(\frac{1}{2}\).
 Furthermore, we find it difficult to motivate the choice of examining local alternatives along a fixed direction in the current nonparametric setup.
-In our view, worst case guarantees from a minimax perspective are more appropriate when considering infinite-dimensional parameter spaces.
-All in all, \cite{dette_testing_1998,dette_consistent_2002} develop interesting methodology but some foundational questions remain open.
+Worst case guarantees from a minimax perspective are more appropriate when considering function space.
+It is typically the case that there is no strong prior information for the statistician to commit to a specific direction in the infinite-dimensional parameter space.
+Furthermore, a narrow focus on directional alternatives can lead to misleading conclusions, as has been the case for multivariate goodness-of-fit testing in which the prototypical curse of dimensionality apparently was absent in earlier work (see \cite{arias-castro_remember_2018} for detailed discussion).
+Hence, we find it more meaningful to work under the minimax framework.
+All in all, the articles \cite{dette_testing_1998,dette_consistent_2002} develop interesting methodology but some foundational questions remain open.

 Estimation of the variance function is a related problem.
 Wang et al. \cite{wang_effect_2008} showed that difference-based estimators can achieve better performance than residual-based estimators.
-It turns out to be more beneficial to use an estimator of \(f\) with minimal bias rather than plug-in a traditional estimator.
+It turns out to be more beneficial to use an estimator of \(f\) with minimal bias rather than plug in a traditional estimator.
 Typically, traditional nonparametric regression estimators are constructed to balance the bias and stochastic error.
-In the model (\ref{model}), Wang et al. \cite{wang_effect_2008} established that the minimax rate for estimating \(V\) is
+In the model (\ref{model}), Wang et al. \cite{wang_effect_2008} established the minimax rate for estimating \(V\) is

 Notably, if the mean function is sufficiently smooth, i.e. \(4\alpha > \frac{2\beta}{2\beta+1}\), then the difficulty of estimation is driven entirely by \(V\) as if \(f\) was known completely.
 Likewise, the rate is dominated by the effect of the mean if \(f\) is very rough.
 The estimator constructed by Wang et al. \cite{wang_effect_2008} is a kernel estimator based on the squared first-order differences of the responses.